 Favourites Use the star icon in the title bar to add folders or locations to your favourites.
 This pins them to the top of the Network Explorer tree.
 Find out more about Favourites.

-Highlight uses heat tiles to show you an instant overview of your network and services.
+Heat tiles show an instant overview of your network and services.

-Alerts are actions that will trigger immediate emails or traps to notify you if there are problems with your network or services.
+Alerts trigger immediate emails, webhooks or traps if there are problems with your network or services.

 Also visible on the Alerting page is the sensitivity panel.
 This shows how quickly Highlight will change the colour of heat tiles and send alerts for stability, load and health issues.

-Highlight has a powerful reporting engine that generates fully customisable reports on demand or scheduled via email.
+Highlight's powerful reporting engine generates fully customisable reports quickly

 You may want a report that shows all issues and outages for the previous month, in your inbox on the first of the month; or a weekly list of circuits that are overloaded sorted by the most congested.
 Create your own reporting template to define only the data that interests you, in the format you want.